BYLAWS OF RESTORE THE FOURTH, INC.

-(iii) Has the chapter engaged with the community?
+(iii) Has the chapter communicated regularly with the public?

 No dues shall be assessed or collected by a chapter; however, consistent with the policies of the Board, chapters may conduct activities which require members, as well as others, to pay a fee in order to participate, and may conduct other fundraising activities.
 Each chapter shall be entitled to receive from RT4 a portion of the dues collected from the membership, such amount to be determined in a manner specified by the Board.
-Such amounts shall be payable to the treasurers of the chapters quarterly as collected.
 Nothing in this section shall prevent the Board from allotting additional funds to chapters for specific purposes.

 Solicitations by third parties shall not be sent using RT4 or Chapter systems without special permission of the Board.